hackerfactor/SEAL/FORMATS.md

 ISO-BMFF does not have a native comment atom.
 Instead, SEAL records should be stored in one of these areas:
 - A top-level `Exif` atom.
 EXIF data is typically stored in an `Exif` atom.
 For HEIC, this usually appears under the nested tree: `meta:iinf:infe:Exif`, which is ambiguous since it may be linked to a track or subimage; it does not necessarily represent the entire file.
-- A top-level XMP atom. (`mime` is used by HEIC/AVIF for storing XMP data. `xml ` is defined for the JPEG-XL format, and `XMP\_` is used for police videos.)
-For HEIC, this usually appears nested under `meta:iinf:infe:mime`, but again, are ambiguous in scope.
+- A top-level XMP atom. (`mime` is used by HEIC/AVIF for storing XMP data. "`xml `" -- four characers including the space -- is defined for the JPEG-XL format, and `XMP\_` is used for police videos.)
+For HEIC, this usually appears nested under `meta:iinf:infe:mime`, but again, are the scope is ambiguous due to the nesting.
-- Unknown atoms are ignored by ISO-BMFF processors.
-The custom atom `seal` stores the SEAL record.
+- The custom atom `seal`.
+Unknown atoms are ignored by ISO-BMFF processors.
+This is the preferred storage method.

 ## RIFF
 The Resource Interchange File Format (RIFF) is used by webp, avi, and wav.
 The format uses chunks and is similar to PNG (without the checksum).